| | When a generalized reinforcer or a variety of reinforcers is used,

 his most controversial works, Walden Two, a novel on life in a utopian community modeled on his own principles of social

+engineering.
 As a professor of psychology at Harvard

 University from 1948 (emeritus 1974), Skinner came to influence a generation of psychologists.
 Using various kinds